giunio-prc/RAG-Powered-Chatbot/README.md

 Brief description of the project, what it does, and any important notes.

-## Development environement
+## Development environment

-Before using this template,
-ensure you have:
+Before using this template, ensure you have:

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [uv](https://docs.astral.sh/uv/getting-started/installation/)

-correctly installed on your machine
+correctly installed on your machine.

-You can clone the project to your local machine and start developing at your ease.
+You can clone the project to your local machine and start developing at your ease by running:
 ```bash
 git clone https://github.com/rag-powered-chatbot.git
 ```

-Provide the personal access token.
-You can create a personal access token [here](https://github.com/-/profile/personal_access_tokens)

-TO run the server in development mode you can use the FastAPI CLI:
+To run the server in development mode you can use the FastAPI CLI:
 ```bash
 uv run fastapi dev
 ```